 This Programming Level abbreviation is the minimum programming level required to access the particular Function.
 (The higher the level number, the more programming tasks the User is allowed, with Master allowing all tasks).

-In this manual, Programming Levels for the DL3200 lock are abbreviated as follows: $\mathbf{M} = \text{Master}$, $\mathbf{4} = \text{Installer}$, $\mathbf{3} = \text{Manager}$, $\mathbf{2} = \text{Supervisor}$, $\mathbf{1} = \text{Print Only Users}$.
-See page 8 for more information.
+In this manual, Programming Levels for the DL5300 series are abbreviated as follows: M = Master, 4 = Installer, 3 = Manager, 2 = Supervisor, 1 = Print Only Users